 POPULAR TREATMENTS FOR SEBORRHEIC DERMATITIS

-And if you’re still seeing signs after that, visit your doctor or dermatologist – they’ll be able to identify if it is seborrheic dermatitis (or even something else like scalp psoriasis) and prescribe the right treatment.
+If you use the product exclusively for two to three weeks and you’re still experiencing issues, visit your doctor or dermatologist – they’ll be able to identify if it is seborrheic dermatitis (or even something else like scalp psoriasis) and prescribe the right treatment.